-• Argument Number.
+Argument Number.
 CodeBridge provides a default automatic method of associating the C parameters and function return value from the C function prototype with COBOL arguments from the USING phrase and GIVING (RETURNING) phrase of the CALL statement.
 This default automatic association method is able to handle most cases.
 Note that for the more than 60 functions described in the file sql.tpl in the cbridge subdirectory (Windows only), none required using argument number attributes.
-(For more information, see Argument Number Attributes (on page 94).
+(For more information, see Argument Number Attributes (on page 89).

 There are, however, situations that the default automatic association method will not handle.
-See Example 4: Accessing COBOL Pointer Arguments (on page 63) and Associating C Parameters with COBOL Arguments (on page 33).
-For these cases, use the explicit association method by specifying argument number attributes, arg_num or ret_val, to override the automatic association method.
+See Example 4: Accessing COBOL Pointer Arguments (on page 60) and Associating C Parameters with COBOL Arguments (on page 32).
+For these cases, use the explicit association method by specifying argument number attributes, arg_num or ret val, to override the automatic association method.

-For an alphabetized summary of the parameter attributes, see Table 5 in Parameter Attributes Summary (on page 113).
+For an alphabetized summary of the parameter attributes, see the table in Parameter Attributes Summary (on page 106).